-The benefits of unskilled migration to the O country are clear.
-Given the fact that it is likely to find itself in a labor surplus condition, the withdrawal of even substantial numbers of unskilled workers from rural or, more likely, urban informal sector pursuits is not likely to affect output significantly; indeed, given that there is likely to be family subsidization of underemployed relatives, plus a real chance for positive adjustments in technology made possible as a consequence of such departures, productivity is likely to rise and poverty to decline.
+The benefits of unskilled migration are clear to the O country.
+Given that the O country is likely to find itself in a labor surplus condition, the withdrawal of even substantial numbers of unskilled workers from meager-paying rural or, more likely, urban informal business sectors is not likely to affect output significantly.
+Indeed, given the probability of family subsidization of underemployed relatives, plus positive adjustments in technology as a consequence of such departures, productivity is likely to rise and poverty to decline.

-There are other substantial benefits accruing to the O country.
-Chief of these is the receipt of the remittances which not only substantially enhance family incomes but also have important dynamic spill-over effects.
-Such receipts are likely to encourage additional entrepreneurial and investment activities by those left behind and, probably as important, innovative activities by returning migrants who have had new windows and contacts opened to them while abroad, especially since the D country is likely to be a more advanced market economy.
-But even in relatively advanced developing O countries such as Pakistan, sending temporary migrants to the Middle East, evidence from its North-West Frontier Province has indicated the important entrepreneurial, human capital contribution of returned migrants, along with their financial capital.
+The O country accrues other substantial benefits.
+Chief among these is the receipt of remittances, which not only substantially enhance family incomes but also have important dynamic spillover effects.
+Such receipts are likely to encourage additional entrepreneurial and investment activities by those left behind and, probably as important, innovative activities by returning migrants who have had new windows and contacts opened to them while abroad.
+This is especially true since the D country is likely to be a more advanced market economy.
+But even in relatively advanced, developing O countries such as Pakistan, which has sent temporary migrants to the Middle East, evidence from its North-West Frontier Province has shown that returned migrants make important entrepreneurial, human capital as well as financial capital contributions.